Assessment for Historical Newspapers: Globe and Mail by Durham - Module 4: Content

 Question Answer Notes Images

 Does the Read Out Loud function read the PDF in a logical way, preserving the order of the text and various sections?
 Never Five articles checked.
-Only the header and footer are read - the actual text of the article is skipped.
+Only the header and footer are read - the actual text of the article is skipped. no images

 Does the Read out Loud function avoid problematic elements such as excessive blank spaces read as “blank”?
-Never Only the header and footer are read - the actual full text of each of the five articles checked was skipped completely.
+Never Only the header and footer are read - the actual full text of each of the five articles checked was skipped completely. no images

 Are the controls consistent and effective for navigating through the document?
 Never Only the header and footer sections are 'visible' when navigating around the screens.
-In all five articles checked, the actual full text was skipped.
+In all five articles checked, the actual full text was skipped. no images

 Magnification